fabriziosalmi/free-tekno.com/README.md

 - no stop 24/7 upload platform
 - no stop 24/7 download platform
 - mobile and desktop applications
-- stream setup support for underground producers
+- IT support for producers
+- custom campaigns

 ## Goals